 The Indio women listen with petrified faces as Víctor Huaraca Cule tells the Peruvian Truth Commission how he was attacked by a commando of the "Shining Path" in 1983.
 At the age of 23, the Ayacucha-born national police officer lost his left leg and three toes on his right foot.
 It was a miracle that he survived.
 He described his experiences to the Commission in April 2002.

 "We had a bridge checkpoint. (...)
 Around six o'clock in the afternoon (...) we were attacked by about fifty ... sixty subversives who arrived in trucks. (...)
 They ordered us to surrender.
-Since we had a duty to the homeland, and the ... and a duty to the citizens, we decided against it.
-We resisted the attack, which was really an attack ...
+Since we had a duty to the homeland and to the citizens, (...) we decided against it.
+We resisted the attack, and what an attack it was ...
 They hit us with everything, explosives, bullets, dynamite.
 Of the four of us, my companions began to fall one by one. (...)
 They ordered us to surrender and hand over our weapons.
 But we have a code of military justice that prevents us from handing over weapons that were given to us by the state to defend the citizens (...).

-I decided to retreat in the direction of.... to a depot... where we had the weapons and ammunition. (...)
-That's when I saw a dynamite cracker fall on my left leg, throwing me into the air.
-At the same moment my clothes were gone, I had lost part of my left leg and my right foot.
-Well, I said, well ... my time has come ... and if I must die, I will die with the one who arrives. (...)
+I decided to retreat (...) to a depot... where we had stored the weapons and ammunition. (...)
+That's when I saw an explosive device fall on my left leg, throwing me into the air (...).
+At the same moment (...)
+I lost part of my left leg and my right foot.
+Well, I said, (...) ... my time has come ... and if I must die, I will die with the one who arrives. (...)
 Wounded as I was, I decided to take cover behind a wall.
 That's when they blew up the whole post.